ABM that works: Get ROI in 6 weeks

 1. Sales and marketing misalignment

-This happens because ABM represents organizational change, not just a new marketing tactic.
-In traditional marketing, teams operate in silos: marketing generates leads, sales closes them, and CS retains them.
+In traditional marketing models, teams operate in silos: marketing generates leads, sales closes them, and CS retains them.
 ABM demands alignment around specific accounts throughout their entire journey.

 2. Lack of dedicated resources

-Your boss heard “ABM” at a conference and now wants you to implement it – on top of your existing workload.
-With no additional resources or authority to drive cross-functional change, you’re set up to fail.
+ABM often fails when it’s treated as an add-on instead of a priority.
+Implementation is expected (on top of your existing workload), with no additional resources or authority to drive cross-functional change, which means you’re essentially set up to fail.

 3. Measurement challenges